Víctor Quiñones: Japan (1996–1998)

 Quiñones retained strong connections with many professional wrestling federations outside Puerto Rico, and was known for his extraordinary booking/promoting faculty.
 He was a very rich person and took very good care of wrestlers.
 Japanese wrestler Taka Michinoku was heavily helped by Quiñones when he had been to outside Japan.
 Thanks to Quiñones, he could wrestle in ECW, WWF (USA), AAA (Mexico), IWA (Puerto Rico), FMW (Japan), and he has stated that without Quiñones' help, he wouldn't be able to start Kaientai Dojo and that Quiñones was like a father to him.
 Kintaro Kanemura reminisced about Quiñones as "If I didn't meet him, maybe I would die in the middle of America" (when he first arrived in North America, he had only ¢20).
 Mitsunobu Kikuzawa described Quiñones as the No.1 promoter in the world.
 Tajiri has referred to Quiñones as his biggest mentor in wrestling.

-On April 2, 2006, Quiñones died in his home in San Juan, Puerto Rico.
-Soon after the death, several Japanese federations and wrestlers, including Taka Michinoku and Tajiri, paid tribute to him by having special ceremonies.
+World Wrestling Federation (1998–1999)

+Quiñones was hired by the World Wrestling Federation (WWF, now WWE) to be the president of WWF Latino.
+He produced a WWF Spanish brand named Los Super Astros that aired from 1998 to 1999 in Univision.
+The show was hosted by Carlos Cabrera and Hugo Savinovich.
+Backstage interviews were handled by Maria Felipe.
+The storylines were created within the program only with Mexican luchadores such as El Hijo del Santo and Negro Casas that competed in Asistencia Asesoría y Administración (AAA) and Puerto Rican wrestlers such as Miguel Pérez Jr., Jesús Castillo Jr. and José Estrada Jr..
+Also Savio Vega and some other talents went from the main roster to make appearances at Super Astros.

+The last Super Astros taping aired on June 6, 1999.

+IWA Puerto Rico (1999–2006)

+The International Wrestling Association tried to launch in 1994 with some TV tapings but was unsuccessful.
+By the end of 1999, Victor Quiñones, alongside Savio Vega and Miguel Pérez, formed the International Wrestling Association in Puerto Rico.
+Quiñones with his contact with the World Wrestling Federation, became a base for WWF house shows for some time.
+It featured superstars like The Rock, Kane, Chris Jericho, Edge, Kurt Angle and The Undertaker, among others.
+The WWF also send developmental talent to IWA Puerto Rico to train and gain experience.

+By 2002 the WWF finish the working agreement, IWA had developed a roster of home grown talent like Chicano, Ricky Banderas, El León Apolo with a booking team of Dutch Mantel, Luke Williams and Hector “Moody” Melendez.
+He promoted IWA Puerto Rico until his death in 2006.
+The company was keep in business until 2011 with Savio Vega and Miguel Pérez Jr promoting.
+On October 24, 2018, IWA Puerto Rico was relaunched by Savio Vega.
+IWA Puerto Rico is regarded as Víctor Quiñones legacy in professional wrestling in Puerto Rico.

 Personal life

-Quiñones was the son of professional wrestler Robert "Gorilla Monsoon" Marella.
+Quiñones was the son of Robert "Gorilla Monsoon" Marella.